blackJJW/myblog2/content/multi-crypto-trading-tool/dev-logs/setConfig.md

 title = "4.
 Set Configurations"
 type = "dev-log"
 tags = [
-  "python", "pydantic", "pydantic_settings",
-  "dotenv", "env", "BaseSettings", "settings", "PostgreSQL", "database", "configuration", "backend" ]
+  "fastapi", "settings", "pydantic", "configuration", "postgresql", "backend", "db-config" ] weight = 4
 +++

 I used a .env file to store configuration values.
 To load them into the application, I’m using BaseSettings from the pydantic_settings package.